Data Cleaning for Enterprise: Building Repeatable Data Quality Workflows

 Phase 3: Define Rules and Thresholds

-Translate profiling findings into specific, testable cleaning rules.
-Each rule should specify the condition it detects, the transformation it applies, and the quality dimension it addresses.
-Define thresholds for automated correction versus manual review.
-A rule that standardizes state abbreviations from "Calif" to "CA" is safe to automate.
-A rule that changes a customer's legal name requires human approval.
+Translate profiling findings into testable rules.
+Each rule specifies the condition it detects, the transformation it applies, and the dimension it addresses.
+A rule that standardizes Calif to CA is safe to automate; a rule that changes a legal name needs human approval.
+Output: a versioned rule library with severity and automation classifications.

 Phase 4: Execute and Validate

-Apply cleaning rules to the prioritized datasets in a staging environment before promoting changes to production.
-Validate results against the profiling baseline: did completeness improve from 72% to 95%?
-Did format consistency reach the target threshold?
-Flag any rule that produced unexpected changes for review before the next execution cycle.
+Apply rules to prioritized datasets in a staging environment before production.
+Validate against the baseline: did completeness rise from 72% to 95%?
+Flag any rule that produced unexpected changes.
+Output: cleaned datasets with before/after scores, a change log, and a manual-review list.

 Phase 5: Embed in Pipelines

-Move validated cleaning rules from batch execution into real-time data pipelines.
-Rules fire at the point of data ingestion, preventing dirty records from entering production systems.
-This is the step that converts cleaning from a periodic project into a continuous function.
-API-based integration with ETL/ELT tools, CRMs, ERPs, and data warehouses ensures that every new record passes through the same quality gates that cleaned the historical backlog.
+Move validated rules from batch execution into real-time pipelines so they fire at ingestion and keep dirty records out of production.
+API integration with ETL/ELT tools, CRMs, ERPs, and warehouses routes every new record through the same quality gates that cleaned the backlog.
+Output: rules deployed as pipeline stages with event-triggered and scheduled modes.

 Phase 6: Monitor and Improve